 Is Arsenal vs Real Madrid on TV?
 Kick-off time, channel and how to watch Champions League quarter-final

+Is Arsenal vs Real Madrid on TV?
+How to watch Champions League quarter-final

 Everything you need to know ahead of the quarter-final first leg